J-docs/filter_ffuf_Output/README.md

       This repository contains a small Python script  which will help you to refine or filter the output file of ffuf tool.

 > what it does:

-when you run ffuf tool for directory busting and and save the output in file with -o flag
+when you run ffuf tool for directory busting and and save the output in file with -o flag.

-example: ffuf -u http://localhost/FUZZ -w /usr/share/wordlists/dirb/common.txt -o ffuf2.txt
+Example: ffuf -u http://localhost/FUZZ -w /usr/share/wordlists/dirb/common.txt -o ffuf2.txt

 > How tO use: